UKHO/winappdriver-demo/README.md

   * Children and siblings of the current element may not be shown in the navigation tree view.
 These can be navigated to by using keyboard shortcuts defined in the settings.

 * Details
-  * The properties shown can be configured and may not by default include properties important to UI automation such as th AutomationId.
+  * The properties shown can be configured and may not by default include properties important to UI automation such as the AutomationId.

 ## Tips, Common problems and Gotchas